NASA-IMPACT/hls-sentinel2-downloader-serverless/lambdas/link_fetcher/README.md

 ![Link fetcher in S2 Downloader diagram](../../images/hls-s2-downloader-link-fetcher.png)

-The Link Fetchers purpose is to query IntHub/SciHub for new imagery links to download.
+The Link Fetchers purpose is to query Copernicus Data Space Ecosystem for new imagery links to download.
 It is invoked within the `Link Fetching` Step Function; every invocation is performed on one day in the form `YYYY-MM-DD`.
 Images to download are stored as records in the `granule` table, the `granule_count` table is also updated with available and fetched link counts.
 The `To Download` queue is also populated with the images IDs and download URLs.

 ---